neelgandhi108/LLMOps---Ultimate-Chatbot-with-RAG-XAI-Serving/README.md

-# LLMOps Nexus: A Kubernetes Native LLMOps Architecture Design
+# LLMOps Nexus (Argo, Prometheus, LlamaIndex, Milvus, MinIO, MLflow, Kubernetes, Docker Containers, Truera, NVIDIA Triton Inference Server)

 LLMOps Nexus showcases the automated orchestration of Large Language Models Operations (LLMOps) on any Kubernetes cluster.
 This cutting-edge system leverages the power of open-source, container-native technologies to streamline the deployment, management, and scaling of large language models.
 The architecture is designed for maximum efficiency and flexibility, allowing seamless integration with diverse cloud environments and data sources.
 It features advanced monitoring and management tools, ensuring high availability and performance.
 With its robust security measures and scalable infrastructure, LLMOps Nexus empowers organizations to harness the full potential of AI-driven language processing, fostering innovation and driving digital transformation 🚀🌐.